SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/ChatOps.md

 ## Slack

-In the future, we plan to offer support for Chat Ops on Slack as well, as it is a widely used team messaging platform
+In the future, we plan to offer support for ChatOps on Slack as well, as it is a widely used team messaging platform